 - 1. Shut the engine off and set the parking brake. - 2.
-Clean around each fuel tank cap and remove the cap.
-Add unleaded regular gasoline to both fuel tanks, until the level is 1/4 to 1/2 inch (6 mm to 13 mm) below the bottom of the filler neck.
+Clean around fuel tank cap and remove the cap.
+Add unleaded regular gasoline to both fuel tank, until the level is 1/4 to 1/2 inch (6 mm to 13 mm) below the bottom of the filler neck.
 This space in the tank allows gasoline to expand.
 Do not fill the fuel tanks completely full. - 3.
-Install fuel tank caps securely.
-Wipe up any gasoline that may have spilled. - 4.
-Fuel gauge is located in right side tank.
+Install fuel tank cap securely.
+Wipe up any gasoline that may have spilled.